paulb00th/galapagos/content/our-diving/our-diving.md

 #### DISCOVER SCUBA DIVING (DSD)

 The DSD program is designed to offer your first diving experience, under the supervision of a qualified PADI instructor.
-Let the team at <B>Galapagos Dive Academy</B> introduce you to the equipment and techniques you will use while in the underwater world - with our focus on safety always to the fore.
+Let the team at **Galapagos Dive Academy** introduce you to the equipment and techniques you will use while in the underwater world - with our focus on safety always to the fore.

-<B>To join us for a DSD experience you must:</B>
+**To join us for a DSD experience you must:**

 <I>Be a minimum of 10 years old